tektronix/tsp-toolkit/README.md

 syntax error detection and code navigation (provided by [sumneko.lua][sumneko]) as well as code-completion suggestions, inline help, and TSP command documentation.

+## Feature Details

+The Tektronix TSP Toolkit includes:

+- **Language Features:** Write your code with the assistance of autocompletion and syntax checking
+- **Hover Help:** Access detailed information on individual commands such as definition, accepted parameters, and usage examples
+- **Command Interface:** Send commands and interact directly with your instruments through the terminal
+- **Instrument Autodiscovery:** Discover available instruments on your local network
+- **Instrument Firmware Upgrade:** Remotely upgrade the instrument firmware
+- **On-instrument TSP script debugger:** Debug TSP scripts directly on a connected instrument
+- **TSP Script Generator:** Create TSP scripts using a configuration-driven webview UI for streamlined script generation

 ## Demo Video

 <a href="https://www.tek.com/en/video/product-demo/leveraging-test-script-processor-technology-with-keithley-tsp-toolkit"><img width="560" height="315" src="./resources/DemoVideoThumbnail.png" altText="TSP Toolkit Demo Video"></img></a>